It’s no doubt that spam accounts can be a real cramp in your style when using a marketing automation tool, such as

 You can add a CAPTCHA directly into your ActiveCamapign form, or use Google’s reCAPTCHA integration to create a hidden validation feature.

-Note: my opt-in tool of choice is Thrive Leads.
+Note: my opt-in tool of choice is Thrive Leads (part of the Thrive Themese suite of products) or Opt In Monster.
 For more information on how to use reCAPTCHA with Thrive Leads, check out How to Setup reCAPTCHA for Thrive forms.
 This does take a bit more effort than a standard CAPTCHA, however, it does provide a more streamlined look for your opt-in.

 What To Do If you Already Have Spam?